-In all cases, the Sub-Fund will not invest in securities which qualify as distressed or as "in default".
+In all cases, the Sub-Fund will not invest in securities which qualify as distressed (i.e. which have a Standard & Poor's notation below CCC long term-rating or equivalent) or as "in default".
 Fixed income securities which may be downgraded during their lifetime will be disposed of as soon as possible with due regards to the interest of shareholders.